matrix-foundation-cb/Geospatial-Cloudbutton/Serverless Code/README.md

 # Serverless Code - Lithops #
-Classification in serverless thanks to lithops.
+Implementation of the classification in serverless thanks to lithops.
+Based on a train model we classify a raster image obtaining 10 different classes predicted.

 ## Local_scripts